marcnol/pyHiM/docs/source/user_guide/pyhim_presentation.md

 ## Advantages

 Each image taken during acquisition is associated with a spatial reference, the _fiducial_, common to all images.
-So pyHiM can :
+So pyHiM can:

 -   **Rectifies slight shifts** from one image to another due to experimental conditions.